bhdirect-ebooks/dev-docs/source/code/construction.md

 The content.opf is [available here in its basic form](https://github.com/bhdirect-ebooks/epub-container/blob/master/OEBPS/content.opf).

 Metadata and included files will vary from one publication to the next, but the link above gives a good overview of the form.
-For information on `metadata`, see the [Metadata](metadata.html) section.
+For information on `metadata`, see the [Content.opf Metadata](opf_format.html#OPF-Metadata) section.

 ***Every content file in the EPUB package must be referenced in the manifest.***